axandriashepard/docs.konghq.com/app/konnect/getting-started/deploy-service.md

 ---
-title: Proxy and Test a Service
+title: Proxy and Test a Service meta description: In this guide, you will create, proxy, and test a gateway service using Gateway Manager in Konnect.
+Create a Konnect Gateway service to proxy your APIs today!
 ---

 Create a {{site.konnect_short_name}} Gateway service to proxy your APIs.
 In this guide, you will create, proxy, and test a gateway service using Gateway Manager in {{site.konnect_short_name}}.